-Red Fort Opens May 1 in Ogden’s Old El Matador Building
+Red Fort Opening Soon in Ogden’s Old El Matador Building

-Red Fort Cuisine of India will open in Ogden May 1 in the former El Matador Building at 2564 Ogden Avenue.
+Update: Red Fort Cuisine of India planned to open in Ogden May 1 in the former El Matador Building at 2564 Ogden Avenue.
+BUT, on May 3, manager Noori Siar posted that the restaurant’s point-of-sale systems have still not arrived.

 El Matador closed in September 2022 after over 60 years in business.
 Last last year, owners Tony and Paula Hasratian sold the building to the Red Fort group, according to Ali Noori, a manager at the Layton Red Fort location.